liaochenlanruo/mgca/README.md

  Gapopen         | The number of gap openings.
  Gaps            | Total number of gaps in the alignment.
  Ppos            | Percentage of positive scoring matches.
  Qcovhsp         | Query coverage per HSP.
-That is, the fraction of the query (this feature¡¯s translated amino acid sequence) that was covered in the best alignment.
+That is, the fraction of the query (this feature's translated amino acid sequence) that was covered in the best alignment.
  Contig_filename | The input data (genomic sequence(s)) file path.